fungjj92/scott/server/readme.md

 application as a JSON dictionary.

 `POST /applications/:permitApplicationNumber` Create a record for a permit application by passing a JSON dictionary or a web query.
+You must pass all fields.

 `PUT /applications/:permitApplicationNumber` Edit a particular permit application by passing the full new document as a JSON dictionary.
+Only the fields that you pass will be changed.

 Everything else serves static files